almostearthling/when-wizard/README.md

 ## What still has to be done
 The wizard interface is almost complete but might require some refinements.
-Also, it completely lacks any form of configuration: although at the moment the application does not seem to need any form of configuration, it might do in the future.
+Also, it completely lacks static configuration: although at the moment the application does not seem to need any form of configuration, as it relies on **When** and on its own datastore for static data, it might take advantage of some kind of settings in the future.
 The manager application is also quite complete and functional.
-Parts of its UI can be improved too, although in my opinion both graphic utilities now have reached an almost stable state.
+Parts of its UI can be improved too, although in my opinion both GUI utilities now have reached an almost stable state.

 The provided _stock plugins_ **do not always do what they promise**: sometimes they do or at least try to, but in many cases they just don't work, especially for tasks.
 Mostly because I have to find out what is the command for a specific action, as I focused more on how to get the whole application working instead of caring for plugin details.